erxand/cse212-final-project/2-linked-lists.md

 If you want to run this exact program the file is [here](linked_lists_example.py), or just copy and paste the above code into your IDE.

 ## Problem: Geocaching Activity
 Please write a program to solve the following problem: You are a youth leader in your local ward.
 You made a geocaching activity, where the youth are given a set GPS coordinates on a piece of paper, that leads them to a container with another paper and set of coordinates.
 This continues through several sets of coordinates.
 Please write a program that creates a linked list that contains the following coordinates.
-Give it functionality to add nodes on the end, to insert nodes in the middle, and to remove nodes.
+Give it functionality to add nodes on the end, to insert nodes in the middle, and to remove nodes from the middle and end.

 Create a coordinate object that has a set of coordinates in a tuple and a pointer to the next coordinate object.
-They both serve essentially the same purpose in this activity, the pointer is doing what the coordinates would do in real life, but we're putting the coordinates in to keep track of order.
+Both data points serve essentially the same purpose in this activity, the pointer is doing what the coordinates would do in real life, but we're putting the coordinates in to keep track of order.

 Start the linked list with the coordinates at _x_.
 Add the coordinates _a_, _b_, and _c_ on the end.
+Add the coordinate _d_ after _a_, in the third position.
+Add the coordinates _e_ and _f_ to the end.
+Remove the coordinates _c_ and _f_ from the linked list.
+You should end up with a list that goes _x_, _a_, _b_, _d_, _e_.

 ## Links
 [Welcome Page](0-welcome.md)